oiivantsov/nba-data-lakehouse-aws/README.md

 1. In `/config/` create a `.env` file (see example `.env.example`)
 2. Add your AWS access and secret keys there
-3. The S3 bucket name in your `.env` file must match the one used when creating the CloudFormation stack
+3. The S3 bucket name in your `.env` file must match the one used when creating the CloudFormation stack (see step 3 below)

 ### 2. Launch Airflow and Ingestion (Docker)